Best shampoo for hard well water: 5 chelating picks that work

 Every chelating shampoo on this list is a management tool, not a solution.
 If your well water is hard enough that you need to chelate multiple times per week, you’re spending time and money treating the symptom.

-Until then, grab a bottle of Ion or Malibu C, pick up some citric acid powder, and start chelating.
-Your hair will feel the difference after the first wash.
+Until the water is fixed, grab a bottle of Ion or Malibu C, pick up some citric acid powder, and start chelating.
+Then put the water test on the calendar.
+That is the move that keeps you from buying shampoo forever.

 Related guides